jeff5343/EMP-2025-2026/README.md

-# VEX-Odometry-Bot
+# EMP-2025

-Currently has functions for tracking odometry and driving a tank drive robot.
+Code for the EMP team during the VEX 2025-2026 season.